 Who is eligible to attend?

 All national JACL members in good standing, who have not previously attended, are eligible to apply through their districts.
-The National Youth/Student Council is also encouraged to submit candidates.
+National Associate members are also eligible to participate and will be assigned to their district of residence.
+The National Youth/Student Council may also recommend at least one candidate for participation.

 I am also a member of OCA– can I apply through OCA as well?

 Although JACL started this program in the mid-1980s, we now co-convene it with OCA National (formerly the Organization of Chinese Americans).
 OCA National has its own recruitment and organizational process, which is entirely separate from JACL.
 Please check with your OCA National chapter for its procedures.
 Members who attend as JACL participants are expected to represent JACL.

 Applications/guidelines are available on the JACL website.
 Two slots (minimum) are reserved for each district, and the National Youth/Student Council is encouraged to submit a candidate (in case a space is available).
 Once the application is submitted online, the application is sent to the district level for approval.
 The DC office will notify the applicant once they have been selected.

 The three-day summit will begin Saturday evening with a kickoff reception and end in the afternoon on Tuesday.